Here are all the containers you get to eat every day:

-She also loves her veggies, and sometimes adds more than the allotted amount of green containers to a meal (by the way, that green count is the minimum you’re allowed to enjoy!).
-She keeps extra vegetables on hand for snacks if she gets hungry.
 You might notice extra bell peppers and some spinach in the photos that are not included in the menu.
-If you would like to add more veggies to your meal prep, use these ideas as inspiration.
+If you want to add more vegetables to your meal prep, use these ideas as inspiration.

-Keep reading to get all the details on Amanda’s meal prep, see her grocery list, and follow the step-by-step guide below to make these meals as quickly and efficiently as possible.
+Keep reading to get all the details, see the grocery list, and follow the step-by-step guide below to make these meals as quickly and efficiently as possible.

 This Week’s Meal Prep Menu: